-At KCCS, a mandatory reporter refers to a person who delivers education wholly or partly to children and who holds a management position, which includes direct responsibility for children.
+At KCCS, a mandatory reporter refers to a person who delivers education wholly or partly to children and/or who holds a management position, which includes direct responsibility for children.
+(For example: School Board members)

 All teachers are mandatory reporters.
-Other school employees may also be mandatory reporters.
-If staff members are not sure whether they are a mandatory reporter they should speak to the Principal.
+Other School employees may also be mandatory reporters.
+If staff members are not sure whether they are a mandatory reporter, they should speak to the Principal.

-2. When must a report be made to Community Services?
+2. When is a Report to be made to Community Services?

-If a staff person suspects that a child is at risk of harm or has been the victim of abuse or suspected abuse and those grounds arise during the course of or from their work, it is mandatory for the person to report, as soon as practicable to the Principal (or the Staff Student Relations Adviser) if the Principal is not available.
+If a staff person suspects that a child is at risk of harm or has been the victim of abuse or suspected abuse and those grounds arise during the course of or from their work, it is mandatory for the person to report, as soon as practicable to the Principal (or their delegate) if the Principal is not available.